mah0001/metadata-editor-docs-v2/templates_administrative.md

 ![image](img/ME_UG_v1-0-0_template_administrative_field_types.png)

-Once create, add the following information on the metadata element:
+Once created, add the following information on the metadata element:
 - ***Key***: The *Key* defines the JSON path that will be used for storing the metadata.
 This is the identifier of the metadata element.
 It can only contain alphanumeric values.
 The key must be unique to each metadata element within the template.
 - ***Label***: Give a label to the new element (replace "untitled")
 - All other components of the page are identical to project templates.
 See section **Designing templates**.